Frequently Asked Questions¶

 SciPy is freely available.
 It is distributed as open source software, meaning that you have complete access to the source code and can use it in any way allowed by its liberal BSD license.

-SciPy’s license is free for both commercial and non-commercial use, the terms of the BSD license.
-(TODO: Link)
+SciPy’s license is free for both commercial and non-commercial use, per the terms of the BSD license here.

-Actually, the time-critical loops are usually implemented in C or Fortran.
-Much of SciPy is a thin layer of code on top of the scientific routines that are freely available at http://www.netlib.org/.
+Actually, the time-critical loops are usually implemented in C, C++, or Fortran.
+Parts of SciPy are thin layers of code on top of the scientific routines that are freely available at http://www.netlib.org/.
 Netlib is a huge repository of incredibly valuable and robust scientific algorithms written in C and Fortran.
 It would be silly to rewrite these algorithms and would take years to debug them.
 SciPy uses a variety of methods to generate “wrappers” around these algorithms so that they can be used in Python.
 Some wrappers were generated by hand coding them in C. The rest were generated using either SWIG or f2py.
 Some of the newer contributions to SciPy are either written entirely or wrapped with Cython.